SamGree/Love-Quiz/README.md

    - I want to play the game again if I get high score or less score.

-   #### Rules
+ ### Rules
   - In this game, the first step is to enter your name.
 Once you've done that, you'll proceed to the next page where you can start answering questions and then receive your score.

  ## Design

-    ## page test
+ ## Page test
  - HTML
      - ![Tux, the Linux mascot](/assets/images/html.validator-screenshot%20.png)
 - CSS